Health effects of electronic cigarettes: Second-hand vapor

 E-cigarette emissions are not comparable to cigarette smoke as their chemical composition is completely different.
 Vapor content varies depending on the e-liquid, the device, and usage.
 Exhaled vapor consists of mixtures of nicotine, ultrafine particles, primarily propylene glycol, glycerin, flavorings, and aroma transporters, aldehydes, and volatile organic chemicals (VOC) that form a visible fog.
 The vapor has a half-life of about 10 seconds; smoke lasts 100 times longer.
-A 2014 study reported that e-cigarettes increased levels of carcinogenic polycyclic aromatic hydrocarbons in the surrounding air.
+E-cigarettes produce similar levels of particulates to tobacco cigarettes.

 Vapor particles are larger than smoke particles, with a mean droplet size of 600 nm (inhaled) and 300 nm (exhaled) along with particles with a diameter of around 2.5 μm.
 Exhaled vapor concentration is 5 times lower than cigarette smoke.
 Particle density measured 6 to 880 times lower.

 One 2015 study reported that exhaled vapor might have significant adverse effects.
 Another reported that e-cigarettes that do not contain nicotine may also generate hazardous vapors and could present a second-hand risk.
 A third reported that vapor may include propylene glycol aerosols at levels that can cause eye and respiratory irritation and exceed California Environmental Protection Agency standards.
 A 2017 study reported that people living with e‐cigarette users had increased salivary nicotine concentrations.
 Another reported that some non-users reported adverse effects from second-hand vapor.

 A 2016 survey reported that nearly half of middle and high school students had been exposed.

-As of 2014 neither the long-term nor short-term health effects from exhaled vapor were known.
 A 2017 review concluded that the few studies that examined the effect of indoor air quality on human test subjects in natural settings produced inconsistent results.
 As of 2018 only limited information of the effects of exhaled vapor on children was available.

 Aerosol (vapor) exhaled by a vaper may expose non-users to second-hand vapor.

-Between January 2012 and December 2014, FDA published 35 adverse effect reports regarding second-hand vapor exposure.

 A 2018 study reported PM_{2.5} levels in a large hotel event room (4,023m^{3}) increased from 2–3 μg/m^{3} to as high as 819 μg/m^{3} (interquartile range: 761–975 μg/m^{3}) when 59–86 people were vaping.
 This level exceeded the US Environmental Protection Agency annual time-weighted standard for PM_{2.5} of 12 μg/m^{3}.